huggingface/hub-docs/docs/hub/repositories-recommendations.md

 - Using file formats that are well integrated with the Hugging Face ecosystem.
 We have good support for [Parquet](https://huggingface.co/docs/datasets/main/en/loading) and [WebDataset](https://huggingface.co/docs/datasets/main/en/loading#webdataset) formats, which are often good options for sharing large datasets efficiently.
 This will also ensure the dataset viewer works for your dataset.
 - Avoid the use of custom loading scripts when using datasets.
 In our experience, datasets that require custom code to use often end up with limited reuse.
+Please get in touch with us if any of these requirements are difficult for you to meet because of the type of data or domain you are working in.